 CLICK HERE FOR VIDEO "How to wrap a breakfast burrito to freeze"

-This make-ahead and healthy breakfast burrito is the perfect Mediterranean diet recipe, packed with protein, low in fat, and freezable for those busy back to school mornings to be.
-And it's an easy brunch or breakfast potluck idea.
 I love make-ahead breakfast recipes in general.
-So, if you are looking for a quick (made in 20 minutes), easy and healthy make-ahead and freezable breakfast option or back to school, give these meatless Mediterranean diet breakfast burritos a try!
+So, if you are looking for a quick (made in 20 minutes), easy and healthy, last-minute or make-ahead and freezable breakfast option, or back to school, give these meatless Mediterranean diet breakfast burritos a try!

-📋 Vegetarian Mediterranean Breakfast Burrito Recipe
+📋 Mediterranean Breakfast Burrito Recipe

 Ingredients